Wakefield Learning Disability and Autism Partnership Board

 - Guidance for completing

 Transforming Care Partnership

-The Calderdale, Kirklees, Wakefield and Barnsley Transforming Care Partnership have developed a programme to transform community infrastructures and reshape services for people with learning disabilities, autism or both.
+The Transforming Care Partnership have developed a programme.
+This aims to transform community infrastructures and reshape services for people with learning disabilities, autism, or both.

-The plan focuses on developing quality community services with crisis response teams to support people with a learning a disability, autism or both and their families and carers to improve the quality of support people get and prevent them being admitted into hospital.
+The plan focuses on developing quality community services with crisis response teams.
+These will support people with a learning a disability, autism or both and their families and carers.
+This aims to improve the quality of support people get and prevent them being admitted into hospital.

 The Partnership is developing local children and young people Care, Education and Treatment Reviews panels, creation of an at “risk of hospital admission register” and publication of information for parents and professionals by March 2018.

 Care and Treatment Plans

 The Transforming Care Partnership consists of Clinical Commissioning Groups and local authorities from Calderdale, Kirklees, Wakefield, and Barnsley.